IOB-Muenster/Transduction-Tracker-Verifier/README.md

 ---

 ### <b>Overview</b>
 Transduction Tracker (TransductionTracker.V2.py) and Verifier (TransductionVerifier.V2.py) are tools designed to track and verify DNA transductions caused by non-LTR retroelements, optimized for "*Alu*s" and especially "*Alu*Ys."
-Therefore, the current version is not guaranteed for other transposable elements (TEs).
+Therefore, the current version is not guaranteed for other non-LTR retroelements such as L1s and SVAs.
 The tools are implemented in Python 3.10.12 and require specific Python packages and external tools to function properly.

 ---
 ### <b>Prerequisites</b>